Atola Taskforce Forensic System

 Damaged drive support

-Hard drives with physical damage and problematic solid-state drives require a quite complex imaging approach.
+Hard drives with physical damage and problematic solid-state drives require a complex imaging approach.
 Atola TaskForce's imaging engine is designed to achieve the best results getting as much data as possible.
 It includes the following features:

 - Imaging data from good heads only